kipolovnikov/loop-density-hic/README.md

 ├── data/
 │ ├── full_logder_x_.pickle # Mids (genomic distances)
 │ ├── full_logder_y_.pickle # Log-derivatives (smoothed slopes of log P(s))
-│ └── ... # All datasets used in the paper
+│ ├── ... # All datasets used in the paper
-│
+│ └── data_table_info.xlsx # The descriptive table of the datasets & the inferred parameters for each data │
 ├── notebooks/
 │ ├── fig2A_logders.ipynb # Reproduces Fig. 2A (experimental log-derivatives)